hibbitts-design/docsify-this/docs/README.md

 <h1><strong>Publish Online Markdown Files as Web Pages in Seconds</strong></h1>

-The open-source web app [Docsify-This](https://docsify-this.net), built with the magical documentation site generator [Docsify](https://docsify.js.org), provides a quick way to display one or more online Markdown files as standalone web pages without needing to setup your own website.
+The open-source web app [Docsify-This](https://docsify-this.net), built with the magical documentation site generator [Docsify](https://docsify.js.org), provides a quick way to publish one or more online Markdown files as standalone web pages without needing to setup your own website.
 All you need is a publicly available Markdown file and pass that URL to docsify-this.net.
 Try it out below!

 <div id="docsifythisurlbuilder">